Cesarsk/AI-GA-on-MAS/README.md

 ### Thanks to
 - C.Eng.
 Carlo Messere for helping me with CSS;
 - M.Eng.
 Stefano Abbate for helping me with Data Analytics;
-- And whoever was part of the project and tested it.

 ### Copyright
 Check LICENSE